BillieGuo/HKU-2425FYP-RobotHelper/README.md

 #### **video demo**(Click to view)
 [![Watch the video](https://img.youtube.com/vi/Kjc9AbElhQk/0.jpg)](https://www.youtube.com/watch?v=Kjc9AbElhQk)

+an object name is input to the robot, the robot will, according to the prebuilt map, navigate to the object location and pick it up

 # Start Sequence
 The project requires a specific launch sequence.
 For the alias command and functions, refer to [bashrc_scripts.sh](./bashrc_scripts.sh)
 ## Robotic Arm Server